Why are Taiwanese skeptical of Chinese vaccines? | DW | 27.05.2021

 Despite having successfully prevented any major community outbreak over the last year through strict border controls and stringent regulations related to mask-wearing and social distancing in public places, Taiwan has struggled to secure enough coronavirus vaccines for its citizens.

-As of this week, Taiwan has secured less than 1 million doses of vaccines for its 24 million citizens.
+As of this week, Taiwan has secured less than 1 million doses of vaccines for its 24 million people.

 Taiwan's only available COVID-19 vaccine at the moment is that of Oxford/AstraZeneca.
 It has so far received some 726,000 doses of the vaccine via the COVAX global sharing scheme and from the manufacturer itself.